 Solutions

-AI video intelligence solutions for extraction, search, reporting, and automation
+AI video intelligence for search, discovery, and extraction

 Choose the right starting point

-Start with the operational problem, not the AI feature.
-Unreliable metadata points to extraction.
+Start with the media outcome, not the AI feature.
 Slow discovery points to multimodal search.
-Repeated handoff work points to workflow automation.
-Market-specific workflows are organized under Industries.
+Unreliable metadata points to information extraction.
+Rigid system handoff points to integration and automation.
+Market-specific needs are organized under Industries.

-The product is designed so those paths can meet later.
+Those paths can meet later.
 Time-based metadata can feed search.
 A schema can feed reporting.
 Segment evidence can feed video-level summaries.
 Embeddings can power multiple retrieval experiences.
 Agentic MediaRAG can preserve cross-asset context for grounded follow-up.
-Exports and webhooks can move results into existing review, catalog, compliance, publishing, licensing, or operations systems.
+Exports and webhooks can move results into existing catalog, compliance, publishing, licensing, product, or operations systems.

 A rollout can stay focused.
-Pick one archive, queue, catalog, or review process where better media understanding saves time or reduces risk, then expand once the workflow is measurable.
+Pick one archive, catalog, search surface, or extraction output where better media understanding saves time or reduces risk, then expand once the result is measurable.

 Turn raw footage into assets teams can use